Karawara

 Table Chart PROFILE FAQ

-Karawara's residents are healthier than average in comparison to broader Australia with common health conditions slightly more prevalent than average across both younger and older age cohorts
+Karawara's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

 Frequently Asked Questions - Health